informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 **TODO:** Replace State everywhere by LightStore

+**TODO:** in verification: LatestVerified should return either latest verified or latest trusted.

 The problem is solved by calling  the function `ForkDetector` with a header *hd* that has